Ah, the sweet sound of silence.

 Start here: Tyler Perry's a complicated figure.
 In the episode, "Tyler Perry and the MCU: Madea Cinematic Universe," Anderson and Hill discuss why it feels trendy to hate on Tyler Perry, why they're fans of his, and how Perry created a media empire after writing his way out of homelessness.
 It's the type of lively, nuanced conversation you can expect on the show.

 I'm cheating by calling the long-running Gender Reveal new.
 But I believe it will be new to many of you and, without a doubt, it deserves a place on your weekly podcast rotation.
-Each week, journalist and educator, Molly Woodstock interviews trans and nonbinary people about "what the heck gender is."
+Each week, journalist and educator, Tuck Woodstock interviews trans and nonbinary people about "what the heck gender is."
 They bring an empathy and curiosity to each interview and, perhaps more importantly, their humor.
 Gender is complicated, yes, but that doesn't mean it can't also be fun.

 Start here: Farhat Rahman, a Muslim filmmaker and curator, talks about Bangladeshi gender roles, how we tokenize trans voices, and their work improving film representation for trans people of color.